getdish/dish/docs/next.md

 big impact changes

 - show comments everywhere (search, home, lists)
-- showing the icons for top/vibe/bar/green on list items with one click vote
 - threading on comments is the only way you get discussion which leads to clarfiication, which is both what keeps people around and what allows us to get much richer info
 - make map more alive
   - colors by category (cuisine?)